ashtonhess/CupPong/README.md

 Created by Ashton Hess.

 # Client
+All you need to play the game is a runnable client program and an internet connection.
 The client program will automatically connect to the central server hosted at CupPong.HessDevelopments.com.
-Matchmaking will be handled automatically and the server will insert you in a game against another connected player after connecting.
+Matchmaking will be handled automatically and the server will insert you in a game against another connected player.
 ## Quickstart
 ### Required Software
 1. apt & apt-get package managers